Forza Horizon 6 Best Cars Tier List: Fastest & Most Useful Vehicles

 Koenigsegg Agera RS — The Balanced Hyper

-Speed stat of 10, but what separates it from the Jesko is a 9.2 Braking rating — the best among top-speed cars.
+Top-end Speed like the Jesko, but what separates it is its braking — among the best of the top-speed cars (compare them on the in-game stats screen).
 You can push deeper into corners without losing time.
 In practice, it often beats the Jesko on circuits because you brake later and carry more speed through turns.

 Best for: Mixed courses with straights and corners, time trials.
 Unlock: Autoshow.